The Democratic National Convention is here. Here's how to watch it

 When is the DNC?

 The convention begins Monday and runs through Thursday, with televised speeches and floor activity happening each night in prime time.
-A complete schedule hasn’t been released, but Harris, running mate Minnesota Gov. Tim Walz, Biden, former Presidents Barack Obama and Bill Clinton, as well as 2016 nominee Hillary Clinton, are all expected to speak during the week’s evening programming.
+A complete schedule hasn’t been released, but Harris, running mate Minnesota Gov. Tim Walz, Biden, former Presidents Barack Obama and Bill Clinton, as well as 2016 nominee Hillary Clinton and former first lady Michelle Obama, are all expected to speak during the week’s evening programming.

 What channel is carrying the convention?

-The DNC will livestream proceedings across more than a dozen platforms, including the convention website, YouTube and X. For the first time in convention history, organizers say, they will also host vertical streams across TikTok, Instagram, and YouTube to make the proceedings more accessible on mobile devices.
+The DNC will livestream on more than a dozen platforms, including the convention website, YouTube and X. For the first time in convention history, organizers say, they will also host vertical streams across TikTok, Instagram and YouTube to make the proceedings more accessible on mobile devices.

 Convention officials say there will be English and Spanish versions, as well as American Sign Language interpretation and an audio description service.